rivet-lang/rive/docs/02_functions.md

 fn f3() { }
 ```

-A fntion body is made up of 1 or more statements and can be empty.
+A function body is made up of 1 or more statements and can be empty.

 ```rust
 fn x() { /* empty body */ }